roy628182/OPEN-CV/README.md

 # OPEN-CV
 A collection of OpenCV projects, tutorials, and examples

-# **OpenCV Projects and Tutorials**

                 Welcome to the **OpenCV Projects and Tutorials** repository!
 This collection is designed to help you explore the exciting world of computer vision using OpenCV.
 From basic image processing techniques to advanced real-time applications, this repository serves as a guide for learners and enthusiasts.

 ## **Overview**